benpoh90/Projects/Capstone - OCR Tool for Coffee Recommendations/final/README.md

    - 300 images of coffee labels scraped from Instagram and Google Search

 #### Recommender System
-   - Data of 350 coffees (country, description, variety etc.) scraped from sweetmarias.com
+   - Data of 350 coffees (country, description, variety etc.) scraped from [Sweet Marias](https://www.sweetmarias.com/)

-*All rights reserved to the copyright owners.*
+*All image rights reserved to the copyright owners.*

 ---